-I explore links between the brain, personality, and behavior—to better understand how people regulate their eating and emotions.
+I examine links between the brain, personality, and behavior—to better understand how people regulate their eating and emotions.

 self-control of eating